|Herbert C. Klatt

 For several years, Klatt contributed articles to Southland Farmer, Lone Scout (the organization's official organ), Dixie Eagle, Hamilton Herald-Record, among others.
 Unfortunately, Klatt died at the young age of 21.
 He suffered the last few months of his life from complications due to pernicious anemia.

-A few years back, Rob Roehm published a book through the Robert E. Howard Foundation titled Lone Scout of Letters.
+A few years back, Rob Roehm published a book through his own press, Roehm's Room Press, titled Lone Scout of Letters.
 The book is a collection of various writings from Herbert C. Klatt, with historical information about Klatt, his family, etc. It also features some writings by Truett Vinson.
 In fact, this book is one of the very few places a researcher can turn to get the writings of Vinson and Klatt.

 Lone Scout of Letters (p.
 98)